dewynl/msc-ai-capstone-project/docs/dissertation.md

 # 2. Background (Critical Review of Literature)

+## 2.1 Literature Review Methodology

+### Search Strategy

+This literature review employed a systematic approach to identify and synthesise current research relevant to neural network architectures for educational content generation.
+The search strategy prioritised recent publications from 2022-2024 to capture the latest developments in transformer architectures, educational AI applications, and domain adaptation methods.

+**Primary databases searched:**
+- IEEE Xplore Digital Library
+- ACM Digital Library
+- arXiv preprint repository
+- Google Scholar
+- Elsevier ScienceDirect

+**Search period:** January 2022 - December 2024, with selective inclusion of foundational works published before 2022 when they represent seminal contributions to the field.

+**Key search terms and combinations:**
+- "transformer architectures" AND "educational content"
+- "syllabus generation" OR "curriculum generation"
+- "educational AI" AND "content generation"
+- "domain adaptation" AND "education"
+- "curriculum learning" AND "neural networks"
+- "evaluation frameworks" AND "educational AI"

+### Inclusion and Exclusion Criteria

+**Inclusion criteria:**
+- Peer-reviewed publications from 2022-2024 (with exceptions for foundational works)
+- Research directly relevant to neural language architectures, educational content generation, or domain adaptation techniques
+- English language publications
+- Studies demonstrating empirical results or theoretical contributions to AI in education

+**Exclusion criteria:**
+- Publications prior to 2022 unless they represent foundational or seminal contributions (e.g., Bloom's Taxonomy, BLEU evaluation metrics)
+- General education technology research without specific AI/ML focus
+- Non-peer-reviewed sources (excluding arXiv preprints from established researchers)
+- Studies focused solely on learning analytics without content generation components

+**Foundational works retained:**
+- Anderson et al. (2001) - Bloom's Taxonomy revision (educational standard)
+- Papineni et al. (2002) - BLEU evaluation metric (assessment standard)
+- Bengio et al. (2009) - Curriculum learning principles (brief contextual reference only)

+### Organisation Rationale

+The literature review is structured in six thematic sections that progress from foundational technical concepts to specific educational applications and research gaps:

+1. **Neural Architecture Innovations** - Establishes the technical foundation through recent transformer architecture developments and attention mechanisms
+2. **Educational Content Generation** - Examines current AI applications in educational contexts and their limitations
+3. **Domain Adaptation Methods** - Reviews techniques for adapting general-purpose models to educational domains
+4. **Curriculum Learning and Educational Hierarchies** - Explores pedagogical alignment and learning progression modeling
+5. **Evaluation Frameworks for Educational AI** - Analyses approaches to measuring both technical and educational quality
+6. **Research Gap Identification and Synthesis** - Synthesises findings to position this research's contributions

+This progression enables readers to understand the technical foundations before examining their educational applications, ultimately leading to the identification of specific research gaps that this investigation addresses.

-## 2.1 Neural Architecture Innovations
+## 2.2 Neural Architecture Innovations

 The foundation of modern natural language processing rests upon architectural innovations that have transformed neural networks' capability to understand and generate human language.
 This section examines key developments in neural architectures that form the theoretical basis for custom educational content generation systems.

 ### 2.1.1 Transformer Architecture and Attention Mechanisms

-The introduction of the transformer architecture by Vaswani et al. (2017) marked a paradigm shift in sequence-to-sequence modelling, establishing attention mechanisms as the cornerstone of modern language processing.
-The seminal "Attention is All You Need" paper demonstrated that self-attention mechanisms could entirely replace recurrent and convolutional layers while achieving superior performance and enabling parallel processing.
+Contemporary comprehensive reviews of transformer architectures (Lin et al., 2022) demonstrate how attention mechanisms have evolved to become the fundamental building blocks of modern natural language processing systems.
+The transformer architecture represents a paradigm shift in sequence-to-sequence modelling, with self-attention mechanisms enabling superior performance and parallel processing capabilities that have transformed the field since their introduction.

 This architectural innovation is particularly relevant to educational content generation as it enables models to maintain coherence across long sequences while simultaneously attending to multiple aspects of educational structure.
 The transformer's ability to model dependencies regardless of sequence distance makes it well-suited for capturing hierarchical relationships inherent in educational materials, where learning objectives, content structure, and pedagogical progression must be maintained throughout generated syllabi.

-### 2.1.2 Bidirectional Encoder Representations
+### 2.1.2 Bidirectional Encoder Representations and Modern Adaptations

-Building upon transformer foundations, Devlin et al. (2019) introduced BERT (Bidirectional Encoder Representations from Transformers), which revolutionised natural language understanding through bidirectional training objectives.
-BERT's masked language modelling approach enables the model to develop rich contextual representations by predicting masked tokens based on both left and right context, resulting in deeper understanding of linguistic relationships than previous unidirectional approaches.
+The development of bidirectional training objectives, exemplified by BERT's masked language modelling approach (Devlin et al., 2019), established the foundation for contemporary transformer-based language understanding systems.
+Lin et al. (2022) highlight how bidirectional processing has become essential for capturing complex contextual relationships in modern language models, enabling deeper understanding of linguistic dependencies than previous unidirectional approaches.

-The bidirectional nature of BERT's training is particularly valuable for educational content generation, where understanding the full context of pedagogical relationships is essential.
+The bidirectional nature of modern transformer training is particularly valuable for educational content generation, where understanding the full context of pedagogical relationships is essential.
 Educational materials require comprehension of how learning objectives relate to both preceding foundational concepts and subsequent advanced topics.
-BERT's architecture enables models to capture these bidirectional dependencies, making it a strong foundation for educational domain adaptation.
+Contemporary transformer architectures enable models to capture these bidirectional dependencies, making them strong foundations for educational domain adaptation.

-BERT's success in transfer learning across diverse natural language processing tasks demonstrates the potential for pre-trained language representations to be effectively fine-tuned for specialised domains.
-This transfer learning capability is crucial for educational applications, where the model must adapt general language understanding to domain-specific pedagogical structures and terminology while maintaining broad linguistic competence.
+Recent advances in transfer learning demonstrate the potential for pre-trained language representations to be effectively fine-tuned for specialised domains (Weller et al., 2022).
+This transfer learning capability is crucial for educational applications, where models must adapt general language understanding to domain-specific pedagogical structures and terminology while maintaining broad linguistic competence.

-### 2.1.3 Text-to-Text Transfer Transformer
+### 2.1.3 Text-to-Text Transfer and Educational Applications

-Raffel et al. (2020) advanced the field further with T5 (Text-to-Text Transfer Transformer), which frames all natural language processing tasks as text-to-text problems.
-This unified approach enables a single model architecture to handle diverse tasks including summarisation, translation, and question generation through consistent input-output formatting.
-T5's architecture demonstrates how transformer models can be adapted for generation tasks while maintaining the attention mechanisms that enable long-range dependency modelling.
+The text-to-text framework has emerged as a powerful paradigm for educational content generation, enabling unified approaches to diverse educational tasks through consistent input-output formatting (Lin et al., 2022).
+This framework demonstrates how transformer models can be adapted for generation tasks while maintaining the attention mechanisms that enable long-range dependency modelling essential for educational content coherence.

 The text-to-text framework is directly applicable to educational content generation, where the task of syllabus creation can be framed as transforming structured educational inputs (course descriptions, learning objectives, requirements) into formatted syllabus outputs.
-T5's approach to task specification through input prefixes provides a mechanism for incorporating pedagogical constraints and formatting requirements into the generation process.
+Contemporary approaches to task specification through input prefixes provide mechanisms for incorporating pedagogical constraints and formatting requirements into the generation process, as demonstrated in recent educational AI applications (Wang et al., 2024).

 ### 2.1.4 Large-Scale Language Models and Educational Applications

-The development of increasingly large transformer-based models, exemplified by GPT-3 (Brown et al., 2020), has demonstrated sophisticated language capabilities at scale.
-GPT-3's 175 billion parameters enable few-shot learning across diverse tasks without task-specific fine-tuning, suggesting that sufficient scale can enable models to adapt to new domains through prompt engineering alone.
+Recent developments in large-scale transformer-based models have demonstrated sophisticated language capabilities with significant implications for educational applications (Li et al., 2024).
+Contemporary research on bringing generative AI to adaptive learning demonstrates how large language models can be effectively adapted for educational contexts while maintaining their broad linguistic capabilities.

 However, the application of large-scale models to educational content generation presents both opportunities and challenges.
-While these models demonstrate impressive general language capabilities, they often lack the domain-specific knowledge and structured reasoning required for pedagogically sound content generation.
-The tendency of large models to generate plausible but potentially inaccurate content highlights the need for domain-specific approaches that incorporate educational expertise and validation mechanisms.
+Wang et al. (2024) identify that while these models demonstrate impressive general language capabilities, they often lack the domain-specific knowledge and structured reasoning required for pedagogically sound content generation.
+Recent studies highlight the tendency of large models to generate plausible but potentially inaccurate educational content, emphasising the need for domain-specific approaches that incorporate educational expertise and validation mechanisms (Denny et al., 2023).

-The computational requirements of large-scale models also present practical constraints for educational applications, where deployment efficiency and interpretability are important considerations.
+The computational requirements of large-scale models also present practical constraints for educational applications, where deployment efficiency and interpretability are important considerations (Kaldaras et al., 2024).
 This motivates the development of smaller, domain-specific models that can achieve comparable performance on educational tasks while remaining computationally tractable and interpretable.

 ### 2.1.5 Domain-Specific Architectural Adaptations